-The Office for Low Emission Vehicles (OLEV) and Department for Transport (DfT) published a Policy Paper (DfT, 2018) in July 2018 outlining how the government will support the transition to zero tailpipe emission road transport and reduce tailpipe emissions from conventional vehicles during the transition.
-This paper affirms the Government's pledge to end the sale of new conventional petrol and diesel cars and vans by 2040, and states that the Government expects the majority of new cars and vans sold to be 100% zero tailpipe emission and all new cars and vans to have significant zero tailpipe emission capability by this year, and that by 2050 almost every car and van should have zero tailpipe emissions.
-It states that the Government wants to see at least 50%, and as many as 70%, of new car sales, and up to 40% of new van sales, being ultra-low emission by 2030.
+The Office for Low Emission Vehicles and Department for Transport published a Policy Paper (Department for Transport, 2018) in July 2018 outlining how the government will support the transition to zero tailpipe emission road transport and reduce tailpipe emissions from conventional vehicles during the transition.
+This paper affirms the Government's pledge to end the sale of new conventional petrol and diesel cars and vans by 2040, and states that the Government expects the majority of new cars and vans sold to be 100percent zero tailpipe emission and all new cars and vans to have significant zero tailpipe emission capability by this year, and that by 2050 almost every car and van should have zero tailpipe emissions.
+It states that the Government wants to see at least 50percent, and as many as 70percent, of new car sales, and up to 40percent of new van sales, being ultra-low emission by 2030.

-The paper sets out a number of measures by which Government will support this transition, but is clear that Government expects this transition to be industry and consumer led.
+The paper sets out several measures by which Government will support this transition but is clear that Government expects this transition to be industry and consumer led.
 The Government has since announced that the phase-out date for the sale of new petrol and diesel cars and vans will be brought forward to 2030 and that all new cars and vans must be fully zero emission at the tailpipe from 2035.
-If these ambitions are realised then road traffic-related NOx emissions can be expected to reduce significantly over the coming decades.
+If these ambitions are realised, then road traffic-related nitrogen oxides emissions can be expected to reduce significantly over the coming decades.

-3.2 Source Apportionment
+Source Apportionment

-A source apportionment exercise was carried out by West Dorset District Council (as was) in 2019 as part of the previous modelling study.
+A source apportionment exercise was carried out by the former West Dorset District Council in 2019 as part of the previous modelling study.
 The total concentration of a pollutant comprises contributions from explicit local emission sources such as roads, and elements that are transported into an area by the wind from further away.
 If all the local sources were removed, all that would remain is that which comes in from further away; it is this component that is called 'background'.
-The overall contribution made by emissions of nitrogen oxides from vehicles, which includes both nitric oxide and NO2, to measured NO2 concentrations depends on a number of factors, including; how the different species react in the atmosphere, in particular the reaction of nitric oxide with ozone, and the amount that is emitted directly as NO2 (primary NO2).
-Figure 4 shows the contribution from different vehicle types to NO2 concentrations including background at modelled receptors.
-At all of the locations in Chideock, the largest proportion of emissions is from cars, followed by Light Goods Vehicles (LGVs).
+The overall contribution made by emissions of nitrogen oxides from vehicles, which includes both nitric oxide and nitrogen dioxide, to measured nitrogen dioxide concentrations depends on a number of factors, including; how the different species react in the atmosphere, in particular the reaction of nitric oxide with ozone, and the amount that is emitted directly as nitrogen dioxide (primary nitrogen dioxide).
+Figure 4 shows the contribution from different vehicle types to nitrogen dioxide concentrations including background at modelled receptors.
+At all locations in Chideock, the largest proportion of emissions is from cars, followed by Light Goods Vehicles.
 Although it is acknowledged that this modelling is based on information from 2017, the same overall picture is still relevant.